 Because Step Beams can make up their strength with height, this is a tied round.

-Step beams, on the other hand, require the use of clip style safety bars.
+Step beams, on the other hand, require the use of clip-style safety bars.
 These safety bars fit neatly inside the step beam, and therefore the risk of snagging is greatly reduced.
-Additionally, you typically are not required to bolt in clip style safety bars, which give you flexibility to move them when needed.
+Additionally, you typically are not required to bolt in clip-style safety bars, which give you the flexibility to move them when needed.

 For obvious reasons, this round goes to Box Beams.

-For all your pallet racking questions, contact our sales professionals Concept Storage Solutions Ltd.
+For any other pallet racking questions, contact our sales professionals at Concept Storage Solutions Ltd.